jetweedy/twilio-wyzant-puppeteer/README.md

 ```

+### Additional Notes

-(This .env file is ignored by git, so if for any reason you contribute to the project, .env should not be included in modified files for commit and push.)
+(The .env file containing your credentials is ignored by git, so if for any reason you contribute to the project, .env should not be included in modified files for commit and push - for privacy reasons, of course.)

 ## Usage